Detecting 7 Common Manual Transmission Problems

 Using the wrong type of fluid can also be the reason behind this kind of manual transmission problems.
 To ensure a healthy and normal lifespan for your transmission, you must pick the right, quality engine oil.

 If the clutch refuses to disengage the transmission, there will be events of scratching.
 The low-quality clutch can also cause the same problem.

 Noises – Ticking, Knocking, Clicking

-A ticking or bearing noise means a wrong gear.
-To avoid further internal damage, you should be consulting a mechanic.
+In order to avoid further internal damage, you should be consulting a mechanics.

 If the temperature outside is nearing ZERO, the gear may not engage until the mercury hits the regular line.
 It happens when your engine is low on lubricant, or else, there’s an issue with your hydraulic clutch.
 You may try out a lighter oil to solve the problem.